●

 Some of this entertainer's ups'n'downs while living in the slippery grippery of Covid-19...

-Looks like I'm running out of content for this page.
-No news is good news.
+Looks like I'm running out of content for this page, I guess I'll wrap it up soon.
 Covid's still around - but it's prevalence in this country is now so low-key as to no longer really be on mind of the public, or on the media's agenda.
-The posters and regular announcements to wear masks are still being used by London Transport but I only ever see one passenger in twenty - if that - complying.
+The posters and regular tannoy announcements to wear masks are still being used by London Transport but I only ever see one passenger in twenty - if that - complying.

 The end of the end of the beginning of the end is nigh.
 Probably.

 Tomorrow Bodge is expected to make a pronouncement batting the vast majority of compulsory restrictions out of court.
 Howzat!
-I wonder if it'll make a huge difference - in July "Freedom Day" came and went without any collective fuss, let alone any special media attention, and turned out to be just another slogan.
+Wonder if it'll make a huge difference. in July "Freedom Day™" came and went without any collective fuss, let alone any special media attention, and turned out to be just another slogan.

-Now we get "Living with Covid".
+Now we get "Living with Covid™".
 Maybe they mean it's like homing a pet.
-If so I'm naming it H*rp*s.
+I'm naming mine Herpes.

 The beginning of the end is nigh.